 1907 was a good year for Houston.
 It was the year that opened the door of help and hope to the city’s population of homeless men, establishing Star of Hope as the first such service in the area.
-Today, Star of Hope’s Men’s Development Center houses over 300 men nightly and provides emergency and residential programs.
+Today, Star of Hope’s Men’s Development Center houses up to 300 men nightly and provides emergency services and residential programs.
 At times, due to extreme weather, the center will go into an over-flow mode and accommodate up to 100 additional clients.
 Chapel services are offered three times a day, as are meals.
 Showers and a clean change of clothing are also provided.

 Like each of the Star of Hope facilities, the goal of the MDC is to help clients achieve success in the areas of substance abuse recovery, literacy, education, life management skills, career development, and ultimately, a responsible, independent life-style. read more